quatrix/dpq/README.md

 ## Use case?

-You're scraping an API that has a very low limit of how many requests you can make in a minute and you want to make sure you first get the resources that you can about the most.
+You're scraping an API that has a very low limit of how many requests you can make in a minute and you want to make sure you first get the resources that you care about the most.

-* You can assign each task an arbitrary priority (for example if you care about the most recent items, you can use a timestamp as a priority)
+* You can assign each task an arbitrary priority (if you care about recent items more you can use item timestamp as priority)
 * When you reach the rate limit, you can put the task back in the queue and set its delay until rate limit replanishes

 ## Example